ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 1. User profiles

    a.
-Calculators - no knowledge of data types or control flow.
+Calcers - no knowledge of data types or control flow.
+      Doesn't think about data dependencies.
       Mental model is a calculator.

    b.
 Scripter - Writes scripts, saving them in a file.
-Can do if-then, for-loop, and list data types.
+Can do if-then, for-loop, and list data types and pandas DataFrames.

    c.
 Programmer - Knows about functions and modules.